Your Not-For-Profit Public Power Provider

 SESD: Inception and Structure

-Although we have served the area for more than a century, SESD was created by the Utah State Legislature in 1985, and we remain the only Electric Service District in Utah.
+SESD has provided power to this area since the early 1900's as part of the Strawberry Valley Project.
+Although we have served the area for more than a century, SESD, was created as an electric service district, by the Utah State Legislature in 1985, and we remain the only Electric Service District in Utah.

 Each of our seven service areas are represented by an elected or appointed trustee.
 We are a member of the Utah Association of Special Districts (UASD), South Utah Valley Power Systems (SUVPS), Intermountain Power Superintendents Association (IPSA), Utah Associated Municipal Power Systems (UAMPS), Colorado River Energy Distributors Association (CREDA), and the American Public Power Association (APPA).

 Recent Issues Facing SESD

 Unfortunately, a legal battle is currently threatening your SESD prices.

 SESD is in a battle to retain the territory it has served for 111 years.
 If the battle stretches on, or other providers take over our areas, customer prices will be forced to go up.
 Because community is at the center of all that we do, SESD is doing whatever it can to make sure South Utah County receives the same reliable public power at the affordable prices we’re known for.

 Community Power to Light Our Future